 In addition to the huge personal impact on the lives of survivors, the impact of stroke on society is enormous.
 The economic burden of stroke in the UK is estimated at £9 billion a year – including health and social care costs, informal care, productivity losses and benefit payments.
 Two-thirds of working age survivors are unable to return to work.

 Our research in stroke

-We have recently highlighted acquired brain injury – including stroke – as one of our three research priority areas.
-This recognises a high level of unmet need for research in this field and means that we are specifically calling for applications in acquired brain injury under our PhD studentship and project grant schemes.
+Acquired brain and spinal cord injury – including stroke – is one of our three research priority areas.
+This recognises a high level of unmet need for research in this field and means that we are specifically calling for applications in acquired brain and spinal cord injury under our PhD studentship and project grant schemes.

 We have so far awarded funding for the following projects under this theme: